Risk & Modeling

 The normal distribution assigns vanishingly small probabilities to extreme events.
 A daily move of 5+ standard deviations should occur roughly once every 14,000 years under normal assumptions - yet markets experience such moves every few years.

 Fat-tail distributions fix this by placing more probability mass in the tails.
-The most common model is the Student's t-distribution, where a degrees of freedom (DOF) parameter controls tail thickness.
+The most common model is the Student's t-distribution, where a degrees-of-freedom (DOF) parameter controls tail thickness.
 Lower DOF = fatter tails = more frequent extremes.

 Normal distribution vs. Student-t (DOF=5) - notice the heavier tails